 Armstrong’s American heirs battle to regain trust

-Talansky and Van Garderen are 24 years old and the pick of the six Americans in this year’s 100th Tour, which begins on Saturday in the Corsican harbor town of Porto Vecchio, and they will be battling for the white jersey awarded to the best young rider.
+Talansky and van Garderen, both 24, are considered the best of the six Americans in the 100th Tour, which begins on Saturday.
+They also will be competing for the white jersey awarded to the best young rider.

-It is the first Tour since Armstrong admitted to doping and dealt another blow to cycling’s credibility.
+It is the first Tour since Armstrong admitted to doping last year and had all seven of his titles stripped.